kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 ---
 The React/Redux combination has demonstrated the value of well-implemented state management in JavaScript applications.
 Despite this, many developers complain about it.

-I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
+I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that <em>some</em> of the complaints are valid.
 Nevertheless, state management was bound to show up in JavaScript, especially when reviewing key moments of JavaScript's evolution.

 <h3>In The Beginning...</h3>
 This is the first JavaScript book I ever bought: